Sourabh9125/chattingo/Readme.md

 Separates build environment from runtime environment Makes deployment faster and more efficient

-🐳 Docker Compose Setup

-# Docker Compose Overview
+# 🐳 Docker Compose Overview

 👉 Nginx (Reverse Proxy):
 Routes traffic to frontend and backend services.